walmartlabs/lumbar/docs/lumbar.md

 ## Introduction ##

-Lumbar is a tool that generates out a list of platform specific web applications.

 You can think of lumbar as a conditional compiler that targets platforms.
 However, it doesn’t rely on variables in your source code.
 There’s no #ifdef or #endifs.
-Rather you can include and exclude files by associating them with a platform in an external file.
-Keep your source files clean.
+Rather you can include and exclude files by associating them with a platform.
+It uses a json file, [_lumbar.json_](#lumbar.json), to describe project meta-data.

-Lumbar works well with Backbone.

-*  It allows you to define multiple routes in your code and pulls them in automatically.
+*  It allows you to define multiple routers in your code.
-*  It automatically pulls in your mustache or handlebars templates.
+*  It pulls in your mustache or handlebars templates.
-> *  It automatically compiles the templates.
-*  It automatically pulls in your stylus styles and generates css files.
+*  It pulls in your stylus styles and generates css files.
-*  It automatically outputs combined minified javascript and css files.
+*  It outputs stand alone javascript and css files.
-*  It automatically wraps your code in the correct context, or not.
+*  It wraps your code in the correct scope (module pattern), or not.

+Lumbar works well with Backbone which can group routers, models, views and other application code into stand alone modular javascript and css files which can be lazy loaded when the route is encountered.

-Best of all, if what’s included out of the box doesn’t satisfy your needs, then you should be able to build a plugin relatively easily to support them.
-Lumbar was built with a Plugin architecture which makes it very extensible.
+Best of all, if what’s included out of the box doesn’t satisfy your needs, then you should be able to build a plugin relatively easily to support it.
+Lumbar was built around a Plugin architecture which makes it very extensible.

-### High Level Overview ###
+## High Level Overview ##

 Lumbar is really modeled and built around [_platform(s)_](#platforms).
 Platform(s) are defined by you, to fit your representations.
 When a platform flag is present on a resource, such as a javascript file, then that resource will be included for that platform’s output only.